Click here to apply. The 2015 application is now closed.

 - Have at least six (6) credit hours remaining after Spetember 2015.

 - Submit a completed online application all of its components.

 Application and Award Timeline

-The selected recipient will be expected to attend the AHIMA annual meeting in San Diego, CA (held September 29 - October 1, 2014) to receive the award and be formally welcomed into the AHIMA family.
-The recipient's travel expenses and two nights hotel stay will be paid by AHIMA.
+The selected recipient will be expected to attend the AHIMA annual meeting in New Orleans, LA to receive the award and be formally welcomed into the AHIMA family.
+The recipient's travel expenses and three-nights hotel stay will be paid by AHIMA.

 - Candidates will prepare and submit a 250-400 word essay, cannot exceed 400 words, to include discussion of the following topics:

 - Desire to continue to serve others and make a positive community impact